bestpeff/peffbot-showcase/FEATURES.md

-# 🎯 Peffbot Features - Complete Guide
+# Peffbot Features

-Complete breakdown of everything Peffbot can do for your stream.
+Everything the bot can do, organized by category.

 ---

-## 🤖 AI-Powered Features
+## AI Assistant

-### !peffai - Conversational AI Assistant
+### !peffai
-**What it does:** Viewers can ask the AI questions about your stream.
+Ask the AI questions about the stream.
+Works for everyone but mods get extra diagnostic powers.

-**Examples:**
+**Regular viewer examples:**
 ```
 Viewer: !peffai when does the stream start?
 Bot: Stream usually starts Mon/Wed/Fri at 7pm EST!